-There are a whole range of online surveys that are available in your specific location, just do a quick search to find some near you.
+There should be a whole range of online survey sites that support your particular location, just do a quick search to find some near you.
 These surveys are normally simple and can be done from the comfort of your own home without expending too much brainpower.
-You might have to do a few surveys for $20, and you'll also have to wait for your money to clear.
-One issue with online surveys is that some sites require you to meet limits before you can withdraw, like you have to earn $50 first – so this might not be the quickest option to get your money.

 Low-quality article writing sites (often called content mills or content farms) are one of the easiest ways to make a quick buck.
 TextBroker is one such site, while iWriter is another.
 The general idea is that you’re simply writing content.
 The work often isn’t terribly involved, although it can get more complex as you go along.

 These sites are really good for fast income.
 For example, TextBroker pays weekly, as long as you have a balance of more than $10.
 Other sites may allow you to cash out whenever you reach certain balance goals.

 A key advantage is that this type of article site tends to have simple requirements.
 Practiced writers might be able to knock out a piece or two for such a site in an hour.

 The sites tend to offer consistent work as well.
 The catch is that the sites don’t typically pay well, often between $0.01 and $0.05 per word.

 If you work with this type of site for long enough and improve as you go, there is the chance to increase your earnings and get better assignments.
 But, even then, the pay rate is never going to be amazing.
 For most people, the sites are best for short-term income only.